bpayton0101/AAI-520-Final-Project/README.md

 variety of topics, via web or app interface where users can converse with the chatbot.
 This project will use the Cornell Movie Dialogs Corpus to examine generative-based chatbot architectures like Seq2Seq, Transformers, Generative Pre-trained Transformer (GPT) and deep learning.

 Project Pre-requisites:
-	• Basic understanding of deep learning and neural networks.
+	• Basic understanding of deep learning and neural networks

 	• Familiarity with a deep learning framework (e.g., TensorFlow, PyTorch)

 	• Basic knowledge of web development (for the interface)

 Project Phases:
 	• Research and Study Phase

 	• Data Collection and Preprocessing

 	• Model Design and Training

- - Evaluation
+ 	• Evaluation